 Arrive early – nothing can stress you out over the holidays like running late, so plan ahead.
 Allow at least two hours for parking, check-in and screening if you are traveling over the holidays.
 Early mornings and weekends are especially busy, so don’t take a chance-allow extra time.

 New this year - the Economy Parking Garage and Rental Car Center are now connected to the Main Terminal by the SkyConnect train.
 Also, the levels of the Long Term Parking Garage are being renumbered to account for two additional floors added for public parking.
 Please note the level and row you are parked on.

 Wrap on arrival – TSA recommends that you wrap on arrival to avoid delays at screening.
-Packages can be wrapped, but if an item cannot be cleared through screening and needs to be further evaluated, unwrapping can cause delays.
+Packages can be wrapped, but if an item cannot be cleared through the initial screening and needs to be further evaluated, unwrapping can cause delays.

 Baggage allowances – Baggage allowance, size and weight of accepted bags, and fees vary between air carriers.
 Check with your airline for a complete list of baggage restrictions before packing.

 Review screening procedures – if you haven’t traveled in a while, it’s a good idea to visit the TSA website and review current screening procedures and the list of restricted items.
-Traveling with food and gift items is popular this time of year, and the 3-1-1 restrictions for liquids, aerosols and gels still apply!
+Traveling with food and gift items is popular this time of year, and the 3-1-1 restrictions for liquids, aerosols and gels still apply.

 Check out the TSA website for more information, or if you have questions about: